Momentum-Team-19/course/references/py-django.md

 - [Less Obvious Things to Do with the Django ORM](https://markusholtermann.eu/2019/03/less-obvious-things-to-do-with-djangos-orm/)
 - [Django Migrations: How To Add Non-Nullable Fields Without A Default Value](https://ctrlzblog.com/django-migrations-how-to-add-non-nullable-fields-without-compromising-your-database/)

-### Authentication, Registration, and the User Model in Django
+### Authentication, Registration, and the User Model

 - [django-registration-redux](https://django-registration-redux.readthedocs.io/en/latest/index.html)
     - We are using the [simple (one-step) backend](https://django-registration-redux.readthedocs.io/en/latest/simple-backend.html#the-simple-one-step-backend)